blab/blotter/misc/_posts/2013-10-25-style-guide.md

 ```
 Here's a line for us to start with.

-This line is separated from the one above by two newlines, so it will be a separate paragraph.
+This line is separated by two newlines, so it will be a separate paragraph.

 This line is also a separate paragraph, though...
 Adding a single line break does not create a new paragraph.